 4.1.
 Focus the microscope right above the cell layer using a high magniﬁcation (40x), then slowly lower the pipette to the cells using the micromanipulator.

 4.2.
 Puncture the target cell when the tip is close enough to touch the cell membrane, and apply a small hyperpolarizing pulse to introduce the LY into the cell.
-The applied voltage will depend on the net charge of dye to be injected.n
+The applied voltage will depend on the net charge of dye to be injected.
+Alternatively, some other dyes could be used with this technique as shown in Table 1.

-Howevert
+Note: In principle any hydrophilic dye with MW less than 1KDa could be used.
+However, the rate of transfer could vary according to the weight and hydrophilicity.
+Additionally, unspecific transfer of the dye used must be evaluated.

 4.3.
 Capture cell images 3 minutes after dye injection or make a small movie with time lapse microscopy (30 fps).